lauren-johnston/lauren-johnston.github.io/_posts/2017-07-14-deleting-cpt-onomies.markdown

 ![CPT-onomies ACF Post Object Metabox]({{ site.url }}/assets/acf-issue-metabox.png)

-I tested out created a new Issue and also creating a new post and assigning it the new Issue - and it worked!
-No broken links, no unpredictable site lag, it just worked.
+I tried created a new Issue and also creating a new post and assigning it to the new Issue - and it worked!
+No broken links, no unpredictable site lag, it just...worked.